 Once again, gambling companies remain a favourite partner for clubs when it comes to shirt sponsorships.
-Nine out of 20 Premier League clubs feature a gambling company on the front of their shirts this season.
-That is more or less the same as the previous four seasons, were the number of teams ranged between eight and ten.
-Two of the three clubs that won promotion (Brentford and Watford) have a gambling shirt sponsor.
-While Burnley switched from one gambling sponsor to another.
+Eight out of 20 Premier League clubs feature a gambling company on the front of their shirts this season.
+That is more or less the same as the previous five seasons, were the number of teams ranged between eight and ten.

-It is notable that none of the traditional top six has a betting-related logo on their shirtfronts (or sleeve).
+Especially the middle to low tier teams will think twice about this move.
+As none of the traditional top six has a betting-related logo on their shirtfronts (or sleeve), it is mostly those clubs affected by such a ban.
 Gambling companies are likely willing to pay more than most non-gambling companies to partner ‘smaller’ clubs, while ‘big’ clubs have more options to choose from.

-Besides the gambling partners, four shirt sponsors are active in the financial services industry.
-While the rest of the shirt sponsors could be categorised as being active in the airline, online car retailer (both two), telecommunications, automotive and software (all one) sectors.
+Besides the gambling partners, five shirt sponsors are active in the financial services industry.
+While the rest of the shirt sponsors could be categorised as being active in the airline, online car retailer (both two), telecommunications and software (both one) sectors.

 |Aston Villa||Cazoo||E-commerce – car retailer||UK|